FAMILY MEDIATION

 CONNECT

-Communicating with family members or ex partners whom you normally have no or little contact with can be overwhelming and even traumatic.
+Communicating with ex partners can be overwhelming and conflictual.

 CALM